 Figure 2 shows the timing of the termination of the penultimate ice age (Termination II) some 140 thousand years ago.
-The data shown is from Devils Hole (DH), Vostok, and the δ^{18} O SPECMAP record.[†] The DH-11 record shows that Termination II occurred at 140±3 ka; the Vostok record gives 140±15 ka; and the SPECMAP gives 128±3 ka.9 The latter is clearly not consistent with the first two.
+The data shown is from Devils Hole (DH), Vostok, and the $\delta^{18}$ O SPECMAP record (The acronym stands for Spectral Mapping Project.).
+The DH-11 record shows that Termination II occurred at 140 ± 3 ka; the Vostok record gives 140 ± 15 ka; and the SPECMAP gives 128 ± 3 ka [8].
+The latter is clearly not consistent with the first two.
 The reason has to do with the origin of the SPECMAP time scale.